-This post-graduate course is separate from the components of the core diving program.
+This post-graduate course is separate from the components of the core Commercial Diver Program.
 Any accreditation and certifications pertaining to the course are listed within the course description.

 This course is not regulated or approved by the Texas Workforce Commission, Career Schools and Colleges.